sanger-tol/tolqc/tolqc-api/app/test/README.md

 - Test bulk get works correctly
 - Responses match their defined Swagger models
 - That a list must be specified in a request to a ListResource
+- Confirm that empty lists in ListResource requests return a 400 error